Biodegradable Garbage Bags: Are They Really Better for the Planet?

 If you’re collecting kitchen scraps or organic waste for curbside compost, compostable bags are the safest choice.
 If you’re looking for a lower-impact option for general trash, biodegradable bags are still better than regular plastic—but only in the right conditions.

-How Long Biodegradable Bags Actually Take to Decompose
+How Long Do Biodegradable Garbage Bags Take to Decompose?

 🔥 Hot, moist composting facilities